RyanMcG/ryanmcg.github.io/resources/content/attributions.md

 I'm using the stuff below on/in/around/betwixt this site.
 They're good projects.
-To the authors, maintainers and other contributors: thanks for making your stuff available to schmucks like me.
+To the authors, maintainers and other contributors: thanks for making good stuff and occasionally making it available to others too.

 ### CSS Framework